petarturukalo/tedit/README.md

 | q | quit | Quit the text editor.
 Requires that the current file buffer be saved/written before exiting. |
 | fq | fquit | Force quit the text editor.
 Discards any unsaved edits. |

-## TODO

-* Tabs not always displayed as spaces properly when ran in tty.
-Works fine in pty (gnome terminal).
-Using non-breaking space instead of a regular space didn't fix it.
-Could be a problem to do with waddch trying to complete a multi-byte sequence or something dependent on the environment.